IsolatedSingularity/IsolatedSingularity/README.md

-- Conducting research on optimizing robust consensus protocols in quantum cryptography using persistent homology and topological data analysis techniques
+- Conducting research on optimizing distributed consensus protocols in quantum cryptography using topological data analysis techniques
-- Simultaneously conducting research on the application of holography for quantum tasks in quantum many-body systems
+- Simultaneously developing a rigorous axiomatic framework for holographic quantum error correction in many-body quantum systems with infinite-dimensional Hilbert spaces
 - I’m interested in collaborating on:
   - Quantum algorithms
   - Quantum error correction